ROUVIER-PONS Armand

 Working/Conference papers

 • Conesa A., Pons A., and Nihoul A. (2025).
-A mixed-methods study on inequalities in accessibility: Evidence from Strasbourg and Brussels.
+A mixed-methods study on inequalities in accessibility: Evidence from Brussels and Strasbourg.
 Transport Transitions: Advancing Sustainable and Inclusive Mobility.
 Springer Lecture Notes in Mobility.

 • Pons A. (2024).
 Participative approaches for accessibility planning: a review and applications.
 AESOP Annual Congress, Paris.